Suitable for: Anyone registered for GST who uses their car for a business purpose

-    Ask yourself: does my car registration amount actually contain GST?
+Does my car registration amount actually contain GST?

 This is where things get slightly more difficult.
-GST is not charged on car registration the same way across all states, so it’s really important that you make this determination for yourself based on the tax invoice you have received.
-(If you have friends that report BAS in other states, don’t follow them blindly!)
+GST is not charged on car registration the same way across all states, so it’s really important that you make this determination for yourself based on the tax invoice you have received (if you have friends that report BAS in other states, don’t follow them blindly!).

 Your car registration bill may be comprised of smaller line items, each of which has a different GST treatment.